bitmold/snowflake-proxy-service/README.md

 - the service ought to be used in a real app, will experiment with this in <a href="https://github.com/guardianproject/Orbot">Orbot</a>
 - a way for the handful of string resources this library uses to be translated
 - refactor the library to a package name that's not `com.bimm.*...`
+- use a more forgiving minSdk version, right now there are just IDE defaults...